Skip to content

 What does SOX 404 require for disbursement controls - and why is this a PCAOB inspection focus?

 SOX Section 404(a) requires management assertion on internal controls over financial reporting (ICFR), and 404(b) requires the external auditor to attest.
 The disbursement process is in scope as a significant process under PCAOB AS 2201 because (a) it directly affects cash and AP balances on the balance sheet, (b) it carries fraud risk through the payment-release authority, and (c) it interfaces with sanctions and AML compliance frameworks that, if breached, can produce material disclosable events.
 PCAOB inspection findings consistently cite disbursement-controls weaknesses among the more frequent SOX 404 deficiencies - particularly weakness in evidencing four-eyes release (a digital sign-off without documented review scope counts as an operating-effectiveness gap), weakness in segregation of duties between AP-clerk-as-initiator and treasury-as-releaser, and weakness in periodic recertification of approval matrix entries.
-The Agent's Decision Log captures initiator + releaser + scope + timestamp + sanctions + AML clearance + bank confirmation + reconciliation match in a single immutable evidence packet, eliminating the entire pattern of inspection findings at source.
+The Agent's Decision Log captures the initiator, the releaser, the scope of review, the timestamp, the sanctions and AML clearance, the bank confirmation and the reconciliation match in a single immutable evidence packet, eliminating the entire pattern of inspection findings at source.
 Material-weakness disclosure on disbursement controls typically erodes 4-7% of share price in the trading week following the 10-K filing - for a Russell-3000 mid-cap with USD 800M market cap, a 5% impact equals USD 40M of shareholder value at risk.

 How does the Agent handle returns, recalls, and reversal of payments after release?